Modeling complex measurement error in microbiome experiments to estimate relative abundances and detection effects: Abstract

 \section{Abstract}

-The relative abundances of species in a microbiome is a scientifically important parameter to estimate given the critical role that microbiomes play in human and environmental health.
-However, data from artificially constructed microbiomes shows that measurement error may induce substantial bias in common estimators of this quantity.
-To address this, we propose a semiparametric model that accounts for common forms of measurement error in microbiome experiments.
-Notably, our model allows relative abundances to lie on the boundary of the simplex.
-We present a stable algorithm for computing parameter estimates, asymptotically valid procedures for inference in this nonstandard problem, and examples of the utility of the method.
-Our approach can be used to select or compare experimental protocols, design experiments with appropriate control data, analyze mixed-specimen samples, and remove across-sample contamination.
+Accurate estimates of microbial species abundances are needed to advance our understanding of the role that microbiomes play in human and environmental health.
+However, artificially constructed microbiomes demonstrate that intuitive estimators of microbial relative abundances are biased.
+To address this, we propose a semiparametric method to estimate relative abundances, species detection effects, and/or cross-sample contamination in microbiome experiments.
+We show that certain experimental designs result in identifiable model parameters, and we present consistent estimators and asymptotically valid inference procedures.
+Notably, our procedure can estimate relative abundances on the boundary of the simplex.
+We demonstrate the utility of the method for comparing experimental protocols, removing cross-sample contamination, and estimating species' detectability.